 ...
-And here's how things went for Sachs when he was trying to put this together.
+And here are some comments from Sachs about the process of trying to piece this information together.
 This is from an interview.
 Sachs said: the NIH was asked at one point, give us your research program on SARS-like viruses.
 "And you know what they did?
 They released the cover page and redacted 290 pages.
 They gave us a cover page and 290 blank pages.
 That's the NIH for heaven's sake.
 That's not some corporation."